 Performance of Employees Mean DR

 Education/Academic - -

 Knowledge related to work 3.47 Important

 Ability of critical thinking and reasoning in solving problems 3.92 Important

 Higher education level 4.18 Important

 Work Experience -

 Vision of work duties 4.25 Most Important

-Performance in job duties and responsibilities 3.28 Normal
+Performance in job duties and responsibilities 3.28 Norm

-Work experience more than 5 year 3.81 Important
+Work experience more than 5 year experience more than 5 year 3.81 Importan

 Attitude to work -

-Learning and development to be more efficient 3.53 Important
+Learning and development to be more efficient 3.53 Import Important

 Positive thinking 3.88 Important

-Cooperate and support the activities of the organization 4.23 Most Important
+Cooperate and support the activities of the organization the activities of the organization 4.23 Most Important

 Overall 3.84 High

 Nowadays, attitude toward work has become more important for selecting people to work within the organization.
-It consists of learning and development to be more efficient (X=3.53) and positive thinking (X=3.88).
-But, cooperating and supporting the activities of the organization (X=4.23) are most important for working with others in the organization or company.
+It consists of learning and development to be more efficient (X = 3.53) and positive thinking (X = 3.88).
+But, cooperating and supporting the activities of the organization (X = 4.23) are most important for working with others in the organization or company.